Sign Up To Receive Our Email Newsletter

 Why Is Water Leaking Through the Frame?

-Although more common of older windows, new construction is also vulnerable to water intrusion.
-Even the most robust building materials won’t last forever, and almost all windows will start to leak eventually.
+Although more common in older homes, newer homes can have issues with leaky windows, too.
+Even the very best building materials don’t last forever.
+Almost all windows will start to leak eventually.

-There are several reasons a window will spring a leak:
+There are several reasons a window might spring a leak.

 Identifying the Source of the Leak

-Window leaks can result from a structural failing elsewhere in the home, such as an opening in the roof, upper floors, or siding.
+Window leaks can result from a structural issue somewhere else in the home.
+You’ll want to check the roof, upper floors and siding.

 The source of a leak like this can be difficult to identify.
-If you cannot determine where the water is getting in, contact a window professional to help diagnose the issue.
+If you can’t determine where the water is getting in, contact a window professional to help diagnose the issue.

 Windows leaking at the bottom corner of the frame or where the glass meets the sill typically indicates cracked caulking or glazing.
 Caught early, this issue can usually be repaired by stripping the old sealant and replacing it.

 Unless you’re comfortable around a caulking gun, fixing old caulk or glaze should be left to the professionals.
-At best, mistakes will look messy, and at worst, you’ll have done a whole lot of work only to sop up another leak the next time it rains.
+At best, mistakes will look messy.
+And at worst, your hard work won’t stop the leak.

 Window Repair vs. Replacement

-While sealant can be fixed without replacing the window, the problem may be more complicated depending on the severity of water intrusion.
-This is often the case for wooden windows, which are common of older construction.
+Sealant can be fixed without replacing the window.
+But if the problem is more complicated, new sealant may not be all that’s needed.
+This is often the case for wooden windows, which are common in older construction.

-Check for damp or soft wood.
-Start by probing the frame with a screwdriver, then open the window to check the inside of the frame and sash.
+Start by probing the frame with a screwdriver.
+Then open the window to check the inside of the frame and sash.
 If the wood gives under light pressure, it has started to decay and needs to be replaced.

-Also check for puckering drywall or peeling paint.
-If the leak has affected the structure around the window, the best way forward is calling a reputable window replacement company.
+If the leak has affected the structure around the window, the best way forward is to call a reputable window replacement company.
 A window professional will perform a full evaluation to determine whether replacement is in order.